-In 2018, a donor contributed two properties to the Foundation which the Foundation intended to immediately sell.
-The properties were recorded at each property's respective selling price.
-The properties were sold at a loss of \$14,550 in 2019 and \$19,174 in 2018 due to closing costs and commissions.
-There was no property held for sale as of December 31, 2019.
+In 2018, a donor contributed property to the Foundation which the Foundation intended to immediately sell.
+The property was recorded at the selling price.
+The property was sold at a loss of \$14,550 in 2019 due to closing costs and commissions.
+There was no property held for sale as of December 31, 2020 and 2019.